Three-page PDF featuring cross-curricular activity ideas

 This beautiful picture book has plenty of heart – but there’s bite here, too, beneath the decorative surface.
 It’s an original story, not a retelling, but feels grounded in a way that adds genuine heft to Dieckmann’s rich and satisfying artwork.

-Leaf has been informed and shaped by northern folk traditions: not only in its use of colour and the patterns that enhance its pages, but also in the darker aspects of the story: Leaf’s separation from home and family, the threat of environmental imbalance and the mistrust of the ‘other’ that is so evident throughout.
+Leaf has been informed and shaped by northern folk traditions.
+This is not only in Dieckmann’s use of colour and patterns, but also in the darker aspects of the story.

 - Separation from home and family

 - The threat of environmental imbalance